-Short-Term Disability coverage is available to the employee.
-There are three levels of coverage: Basic (\$225 weekly benefit), Plan A (\$300 weekly benefit), and Plan B (\$500 weekly benefit).
+Short-Term Disability coverage is available with three levels of coverage: Basic (\$225 weekly benefit), Plan A (\$300 weekly benefit), and Plan B (\$500 weekly benefit).
 The weekly salary benefit may not exceed two-thirds of an employee's current salary.
 Short-Term Disability benefits begin the 15th day of disability and may continue for up to 180 days, provided an appropriate health care provider certifies the disability.
 Childbirth and complications of pregnancies are also covered.
 Short-Term Disability benefits may be received in conjunction with accrued leave usage.
 An employee must have paid six-monthly premiums to receive benefits for a medical disability.

 GCPS employees contribute 1% of their salary to the Gwinnett Retirement System (GRS) for mandatory Long-Term Disability coverage.
-Should you become disabled, you will be entitled to a monthly income equal to one-twelfth of sixty percent (60%) of your earnings in the calendar year preceding your disability, or 60% of your monthly earnings in the last month preceding your disability, whichever is greater.
+If disabled, employee will be entitled to a monthly income equal to one-twelfth of sixty percent (60%) of earnings for the 12-month period preceding the disability.

 Disability Income Benefits will be the amounts necessary, when added to benefits available under other plans, to provide the 60% benefit level.
-Other plans include the Teachers Retirement System of Georgia, the Public School Employees Retirement System of Georgia, Workers' Compensation, Social Security, and any successors thereto.
-You must first apply for benefits from such other plans.
-If you do not apply for benefits from another plan for which you could be eligible, no Disability Income Benefits are payable or will accrue under the Plan.
+Other plans include the Teachers Retirement System of Georgia, the Public-School Employees Retirement System of Georgia, Workers' Compensation, Social Security, and any successors thereto.
+Employees must first apply for benefits from such other plans.
+Employees must apply for such benefits, otherwise no Disability Income Benefits are payable or will accrue under the Plan.